Azure/azure-sdk-for-js/design/multi-client-and-multi-api-in-modular.md

 ## Rethinking

-Let's compare the original design and the Option 2 from the user experience perspective side by side.
+Let's compare the original design and the Proposal 1 and Proposal 2 from the user experience perspective side by side.

 <!-- markdownlint-disable MD033 -->
 <table>